werwolfby/immich-cli/README.md

 A new immich cli

+# DONE:

+- Login
+- Logout
+- Upload

 # TODO:

-- Implement commands
-- Clean up generator boilerplate
-- Fix README
-- Fixup workflows
+- Hashing + deduplication
+- Sidecar should check both .jpg.xmp and .xmp
+- Sidecar check could be case-insensitive

+# ISSUES

+- Upload can't use sdk due to multiple issues